TechDocsStudio/biel-docs/docs/installation/cdn.md

 ## Prerequisites

-Before you begin, you'll need to have the following:
+Before starting, ensure you have the following:

-- A Biel.ai account.
+- A **Biel.ai account**.
 If you don't have one, [sign up for free](https://app.biel.ai/accounts/signup/).
-- A project created in your Biel.ai dashboard.
-If you haven't created one yet, follow the steps in the [Quickstart](../quickstart.md#2-create-a-project) guide.
+- **A project created in your Biel.ai dashboard**.
+Follow the [Quickstart guide](../quickstart.md) to create one.

 ## Installation